WebAssembly/spec/md-proto/WebAssembly.md

 #### Generic Instruction Validation

-For each operand [type] in the instruction's signature in reverse order, a [validation type] is popped from the type stack and required to match it.
+For each operand [type] in the instruction's signature in reverse order, a [type] is popped from the type stack and required to match it.
 Each return type of the instruction's signature is then pushed onto the type stack.

 If the instruction's signature has no return types:
  - If the length of the type stack is greater than the control-flow stack top's limit value, validation fails.
- - `void` is pushed onto the type stack.

-TODO: Handle unused `void` values left behind on the stack.
-Or, eliminate `void` values from the type stack altogether.

 > There are no implicit type conversions in WebAssembly.

-#### Validation Type
+#### Type-Sequence Merge

-A *validation type* is either a [type](#types), `any`, which satisfies any type requirement, or `void`, which satisfies no type requirement.

-> Validation types are only used during function validation, and not during execution.

-> `any` is effectively serving as a kind of bottom type here, and `void` is effectively serving as a kind of top type here.
-Note that in some type theory contexts, it's common to use these names for exactly opposite purposes.

-##### Validation Type Merge

-To merge two validation types:
+To merge a new type sequence into a control flow stack entry:
- - If either validation type is `any`, the result is the other validation type.
+ - If the entry's optional type sequence is absent, it is set to be the new sequence.
- - Otherwise, if the validation types are the same, the result is that validation type.
+ - Otherwise, if the entry's type sequence differs from the new sequence, validation fails.
- - Otherwise, validation fails.

 Execution
 --------------------------------------------------------------------------------